nachocaru/xaprb.com/content/blog/2009-12-14-mysql-enterprisecommunity-split-could-be-renewed-under-oracle.md

   </p>
 </blockquote>

-This manages to sound generous, but a) the second sentence is simply what&#8217;s required by law as a consequence of the first sentence, and b) there has been no MySQL Enterprise/Community split for quite a while.
+This manages to sound generous, but a) the second sentence is simply what's required by law as a consequence of the first sentence, and b) there has been no MySQL Enterprise/Community split for quite a while.
 So although this press release seems to say that Oracle would be maintaining the status quo, I am not sure that impression is supported by the facts.

-I&#8217;ve always said that [the split didn&#8217;t have to be a business failure][4].
-I think Oracle could be quite capable of making this work where MySQL couldn&#8217;t and Sun decided to stop trying.
+I've always said that [the split didn't have to be a business failure][4].
+I think Oracle could be quite capable of making this work where MySQL couldn't and Sun decided to stop trying.

 A renewed commitment to the split could re-alienate many in the community.
 It might also result in a closed-source Enterprise Edition of MySQL, a tactic that MySQL themselves tried but abandoned.